Nickname(s) Beehive State

 Here are a few interesting facts about Utah:

-A Gallup national survey found that Utah was the best state in the nation to live because it has the second lowest death rate, the healthiest population, the highest literacy rate, and the highest number of people with a college degree.
+A Gallup national survey found that Utah was the best state in the nation because it has the second lowest death rate, the healthiest population, the highest literacy rate, and the highest number of people with a college degree.

-The state has many rare and critical metals such as copper, uranium, tungsten, etc.
+The state has many rare and critical metals, such as copper, uranium, tungsten, etc.

 It is also a great place to find dinosaur bones.

 The Union Pacific and Central Pacific junction met at Promontory Summit, next to the Great Salt Lake.

 Utah has five National Parks, ranking it third out of all states.

 It has great skiing, accumulating 551 inches of snow annually.

 Utah has the 3rd lowest utility rates and the 9th lowest unemployment rate in the nation.

 John M Browning was born in Ogden, Utah, in 1855.
 His father was a gunsmith, and John grew up learning the basic principles.
 Their rifles and pistols were exquisitely crafted, incorporating advanced engineering.
 The Winchester Arms Company was so impressed that they acquired licenses to the design.
 The Colt Manufacturing Company jumped on board too.
 Almost all firearms have something that can be traced back to John Browning.
 His rifles were made primarily for hunters, with pistols for personal safety.
 His attention to detail and innovative mind made him the most successful gun designer in the 19th and 20th centuries.